justinledeme/Kaggle_Submission_-Favorita_Grocery_Sales_Prediction/README.md

 Our project obtained an accuracy of ... on Kaggle.

-This repository contains the initial databases, a python notebook and the submitted database.
+This repository contains the initial databases, a python notebook, the submitted database and a document that presents our methodology and results.